yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/create-clusters-overview.md

 ## Security

-If your applications are running in a virtual private cloud (VPC), deploy your cluster in a VPC to improve security and lower network latency.
+If your applications run in a virtual private cloud (VPC), deploy your cluster in a VPC to improve security and lower network latency.
 You need to create the VPC before you deploy the cluster.
 Yugabyte Cloud supports AWS and GCP for VPCs.
 Refer to [VPC network](../../cloud-secure-clusters/cloud-vpcs/).

 By default, access to clusters is restricted to IP addresses that you specify in IP allow lists.
 Once the cluster is deployed, add the IP addresses of the clients to the cluster allow list.
 This includes the _CIDR ranges of any application VPCs_, as well as addresses of users connecting to the cluster using a client.
 Refer to [IP allow lists](../../cloud-secure-clusters/add-connections/).